 - The pursuit of musical competence, when undertaken deeply, provides a mirror for self-examination and understanding.

-Southwestern Community College's School for Music Vocations is committed to preparing its students for music careers in a stimulating and efficient way.
+Southwestern Community College's School for Music Vocations (SMV) is committed to preparing its students for music careers in a stimulating and efficient way.
+The program is one of the only two-year vocational music programs in the United States.
 Our goal is to help the serious musician gain musical mastery, which will enable him/her succeed in and contribute to the art of music, whether in performance, education, or both.

 Professional Music: Associate of Applied Arts